KristianKarl/LoginSpotifyDesktop/README.md

 ## Don't expect the code to work

 The code is not a good example of how to automate.
 It will most likely not work on some other computer than mine.
+Have a look at a desktop recording of a test running: https://youtu.be/cAs8vKKy58Y

 What it does however, is demonstrating how to GraphWalker and Eye2 could run a simple test.